Taulia Tagovailoa is on target again as Maryland routs Kent State to reach 4-0

 Maryland’s matchup with visiting Kent State on Saturday turned into another Tagovailoa showcase as the spotlight on the quarterback, who has made just eight career starts, continues to grow.
 Tagovailoa conducted the offense with ease and efficiency in a 37-16 win, a final tuneup before a challenging Big Ten slate occupies the next two months, beginning with a visit from No. 5 Iowa on Friday.

 Tagovailoa’s growth is obvious.
-He has evolved from being being buried on Alabama’s depth chart — known primarily as the younger brother of former Crimson Tide star (and current Miami Dolphins quarterback) Tua Tagovailoa — into a heralded but unproven transfer who shined at times in his first season as Maryland’s starter.
+He has evolved from being buried on Alabama’s depth chart — known primarily as the younger brother of former Crimson Tide star (and current Miami Dolphins quarterback) Tua Tagovailoa — into a heralded but unproven transfer who shined at times in his first season as Maryland’s starter.
 Now Tagovailoa is a reliable leader of the offense and a key reason the Terps are 4-0 — for the first time since 2016 — and have a chance to generate one of their best seasons in years.

 Against Kent State, Tagovailoa threw for 384 yards and three touchdowns by completing 31 of 41 passes.
 He has hit the 300-yard benchmark three times this season.
 The last time Maryland had a quarterback reach that total three times was in 1994, when Scott Milanovich did so.
-Before Tagovailoa arrived last year, the Terps didn’t have a player pass for at least 300 yards in a game since 2013.
+Before Tagovailoa arrived last year, the Terps hadn’t had a player pass for at least 300 yards in a game since 2013.
 It’s early, but Tagovailoa is on pace to have one of the most productive seasons in Maryland history.

 It helps that he’s surrounded by a horde of talented receivers, led by senior Dontay Demus Jr., who finished with 108 yards and a touchdown Saturday.
 Sophomore Rakim Jarrett usually generates standout performances alongside Demus; Jarrett only had one reception, but it was a six-yard touchdown catch in the corner of the end zone.
 Twelve players — six wide receivers, four running backs and two tight ends, including sophomore Corey Dyches, who scored his first career touchdown — caught a pass, a sign of Maryland’s depth.